-If you wish to appeal a denied claim, you must submit your appeal in writing within 90 days of receiving the denial.
-This written communication should include:
+If you wish to appeal a denied pre-service request for Benefits, post-service claim or a rescission of coverage as described below, you or your authorized representative must submit your appeal in writing within 180 days of receiving the adverse benefit determination.
+You do not need to submit Urgent Care appeals in writing.
+This communication should include:

-- the patient's name and ID number as shown on the ID card; - the Provider's name; - the date of medical service; - the reason you think your claim should be paid; and - any documentation or other written information to support your request.
+- the patient's name and ID number as shown on the ID card; - the provider's name; - the date of medical service; - the reason you disagree with the denial; and any documentation or other written information to support your request.